-Sun-dried tomato and basil chicken is the perfect summer meal.
-It is super quick, super flavorful, and uses all those fresh summer ingredients (like basil and tomatoes!).
+Sun-dried Tomato and Basil Chicken is the perfect one pan meal.
+It is super quick, super flavorful, and uses all those delicious ingredients to create a restaurant quality meal fast!
 Just 20 minutes for a delicious, family-friendly dinner!

 Sun Dried Tomato and Basil Chicken – The EASY Way!

 When you cook chicken in cream sauce, it is an automatic winner.
 And when you cook it with fresh basil and sun dried tomatoes, it is even better!